 The optional data integrity checks can be configured using the CRC[1:0] bits in the configuration register.
-When one of the data integrity options is enabled, the data integrity check is output on the SDA pin immediately following the conversion or register data; see the Data Integrity Features section for a detailed description of the data integrity functionality.
+When one of the data integrity options is enabled, the data integrity check is output on the TX pin immediately following the conversion or register data; see the Data Integrity section for detailed description of the data integrity functionality.
 Additional words are always two bytes when CRC16 is enabled.
-The number of additional words in the inverted data mode when reading conversion data varies from three to four, depending on whether the conversion data counter is enabled.
-Shows data retrieval when either inverted data output or CRC are enabled.
+The number of additional words in the inverted data mode when reading conversion data varies from three to four depending on whether the conversion data counter is enabled. \boxtimes 66 and \boxtimes 67 show register and conversion data retrieval when CRC is enabled, respectively. \boxtimes 68 shows data retrieval when inverted data output is enabled.